Nandrolone phenylpropionate: History

 NPP was first described in 1957 and was introduced for medical use in 1959.
 It was initially used for a wide variety of indications, but starting in the 1970s its use became more restricted and its main uses became the treatment of breast cancer and osteoporosis in women.
 Today, NPP is scarcely available.
 The drug was the first form of nandrolone to be introduced, and was followed by nandrolone decanoate in 1962, which has been more widely used in comparison.

 Society and culture

 Generic names

 Nandrolone phenylpropionate is the generic name of the drug and its BAN while nandrolone phenpropionate is its USAN.
 It has also been referred to as nandrolone phenylpropanoate or as nandrolone hydrocinnamate.

 Brand names

-NPP is or has been marketed under a variety of brand names including Durabolin, Fenobolin, Activin, Deca-Durabolin, Evabolin, Grothic, Hybolin Improved, Metabol, Nerobolil, Neurabol, Norabol, Noralone, Sintabolin, Strabolene, Superanabolon, and Turinabol.
+NPP is or has been marketed under a variety of brand names including Durabolin, Fenobolin, Activin, Deca-Durabolin, Evabolin, Grothic, Hybolin Improved, Metabol, Nerobolil, Neurabol, Norabol, Noralone, Sintabolin, Strabolene, and Superanabolon.